red-crown/dotfiles/README.markdown

     $ vim +BundleInstall +qall

+You can remove a bundle simply by removing it from the vimrc.
+To remove the directory completely just run:

+    $ BundleClean

+from inside VIM.

 # Setup
 You can setup these settings by either running the included installation script or by installing each manually.